Economics / Social Science

 Get your transcript in minutes

-Podtyper downloads the audio and processes it through Deepgram Nova-3 AI.
+Podtyper downloads the audio and runs it through Deepgram Nova-3 AI.
 A typical Freakonomics Radio episode completes in 2–4 minutes.

 4